-However, in the case when K grows proportionally to the sample size, the standard errors stated in Theorem 5 do not correctly account for the uncertainty induced by the quadratic form.
-The missing term in the asymptotic variance formula depends on the importance of the feedback and is hard to estimate.
-We instead provide an upper bound on the asymptotic variance that makes the confidence sets asymptotically valid but conservative.
-In our simulation we noticed that the correction $\psi$ tends to be tiny and does not change the standard errors much.
-We advise the calculation of it as a robustness check.
+Theorem 6 allows the number of regressors to grow proportionally with the sample size.
+In this case, the standard errors stated in Theorem 5 do not correctly account for the uncertainty induced by the quadratic form.
+Similar issues arise in the many instruments literature, which proposes new estimators of asymptotic variances (Hansen et al. (2008)).
+In the current setup, the missing term in the asymptotic variance formula depends on the importance of the feedback and is hard to estimate.
+Instead, we provide an upper bound on the asymptotic variance, making the confidence sets asymptotically valid but conservative.
+In our simulations, we noticed that the correction $\psi$ tends to be tiny and does not change the standard errors much.
+We advise to calculate $\psi$ as a robustness check.